ME-64/pyFixerio/README.md

 #### TODO:

 - Validate access key
-- Implement fallback API
-- learn proper import methods for 3rd party modules
-- Create virtual environment and requirements.txt
-- package script for usage on pypi
-- implement proper documentation for each method
 - When converting / dividing to find base rate - round currency decimal places
+- Implement creation of new acc for API key (?)
+- Implement option to choose free api as default